codeforkjeff/demographics/README.md

 ## Understanding the Data

-personnel table: 564281 records

-- each row represents an assignment at a school
+personnel table: 564281 records - each row represents an assignment at a school

 - examined original form and handbook for S-275 form to understand fields and codes

  - `droot` column - duty code; filter on this to get only teachers (not all personnel are teachers)
  - `race` column - multivalued
  - `sex` column
  - `hispanic` column
- - `bldgn` - school code
+ - `bldgn` column - school code

 students table: 2445 records - each row represents a school

-- counts are stored column-per-demographic: NumberAsian, NumberBlack, etc.
+- counts are stored column-per-demographic: `NumberAsian`, `NumberBlack`, etc.
 - `BuildingNumber` column - school code

 General notes: